 Emotional intelligence is the ability to be aware of their own emotions as well as others’ emotions, and being able to manage it while making decisions or influencing others.
 An emotionally intelligent person is empathetic with others but not overwhelmed by emotions.

 Emotional intelligence affects a mentoring relationship and influences its effectiveness for both mentor and mentee.
 Mentees often become vulnerable while talking to their mentors or sharing their problems.
 If the mentor doesn’t know how to handle the situation, it can lead to a negative mentoring experience for both mentor and mentee.
-The best mentors are tactful while dealing with mentees’ vulnerability.
+The best mentors are tactful while dealing with mentees’ vulnerabilities.

 Mentors with high levels of emotional intelligence openly share their feelings, fears, and doubts, and what they did to overcome those challenges.